-Dussault, the creator of Ganga Yoga classes (and author of a book of the same name), began offering public cannabis-enhanced yoga classes in 2009 in Toronto, her hometown.
+Dussault, the creator of Ganja Yoga classes (and author of a book of the same name), began offering public cannabis-enhanced yoga classes in 2009 in Toronto, her hometown.

 While cannabis-inspired yoga is most prevalent in wellness-obsessed California, classes can also be found in diverse locales like Denver, New York City, Portland, Ore., Vancouver and Barrie, Ont.

 While Dussault provides cannabis for her students; in other studios, depending on local legalities, you’ll need to bring your own.

 The goal of meditation is to go beyond the mind, and in doing so help calm it, but brain chatter can interfere with the process.
 Enter cannabis.